nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

 2. Operation exec- expresses that the node is executing the operation.

-3. Operation done- states when a node successfully executed a step of the protocol
+3. Operation done- states when a node successfully executed a step of the protocol.

 4. Operation ack- refers to when a node acknowledges a message received from another (e.g., command executed).